-On January 24, the US Navy announced that the destroyer USS John Finn had passed through a corridor in the Taiwan Strait, a move that drew protests from China.
+On January 24, the US Navy announced that the destroyer USS John Finn had passed through a corridor in the Taiwan Strait, a move that caused China to protest.

-Reuters quoted the US Navy's announcement as saying: "The transit of the USS John Finn through the Taiwan Strait demonstrates the US commitment to upholding the principle of freedom of navigation for all nations."
+Reuters quoted the US Navy's announcement as stating: "The USS John Finn's transit through the Taiwan Strait demonstrates the US commitment to upholding the principle of freedom of navigation for all nations."

 According to the announcement, the corridor in the Taiwan Strait “lies beyond the territorial waters of any coastal state.”